I’ve been a Toyota fan for a long time. They make great vehicles, and I’d happily own most of their range.

-For me, this is not the biggest issue in the world (and I knew about it when I bought the car) as I don’t use it too often to make or receive calls, but if you were using it for business purposes it’d be the first thing you would fix.
+For me, this is not the biggest issue in the world (and I knew about it when I bought the car) as I don’t use it too often to make or receive calls, but if you were using it for business purposes it’d be the first thing you would rip out and replace.

 Turbo failures on DPF Dmax’s

 At the time of purchase, I’d heard of a couple of turbo’s going on the newer model with the DPF, and since then I have heard of a huge number.
-Every week there are a couple posted online about turbo’s that start to wail like a police or ambulance siren.
-These are being replaced under warranty, but it takes time and means you are without a car for a while, and some people are on their second or third turbo’s!
+Every week there are a couple posted online about turbo’s that start to wail like a police or ambulance siren, or put the vehicle into limp mode.

 What’s gone wrong with our Dmax?

-So far, I’m pretty pleased with my Dmax, but having only done around 40,000km its not really a great form of evidence just yet.
+Up until our major inner guard cracking, I was reasonably pleased with my Dmax.
+That said, its only done around 110,000km its not really a complete form of evidence just yet.